JollyPatel25/CropPulse/README.md

 > 🧠 Disease Detection is powered by a pre-trained `.pb` TensorFlow model trained on PlantVillage.

 ---
+###NOTE:
+###This project requires a working MongoDB connection.
+If you don’t provide a valid .env file with a working MongoDB URI, the backend will fail to connect and you'll receive errors.
+Use your own MongoDB Atlas or local connection string.
 ## 🚀 Installation & Setup

 ### 1. Clone the Repository